About the Program

 As a student, you’ll learn online at your own pace.
 The RN to BSN Program is designed for working RNs, so it’s flexible.
-You can attend part-time or full-time, and you'll enjoy your summers off.
+You will study part-time, and you'll enjoy your summers off.
 And while there is no patient care clinical, there is a clinical requirement.

 Career Opportunities With Your BSN

 Bachelor's-prepared Registered Nurses can enjoy greater upward mobility and more employment options than RNs who lack a bachelor's degree.
 In many healthcare settings, a BSN establishes you as someone deserving of notice.